ctolan/ctolan.github.io/_posts/2018-09-12-Tear-it-down-start-again.md

 <a href="https://help.github.com/articles/quick-start-setting-up-a-custom-domain/">https://help.github.com/articles/quick-start-setting-up-a-custom-domain/</a>

 I completed the steps out of order by creating the A records before setting the Cusatom domain in the repo settings.
 I'd hoped i could remedy that by just removing and re-adding the customer domain but two days later and it is not working, so i'm learning my lesson and going back to the start.

+# And of course that worked!
+So within less than an hour of actually re-doing it the Quick Start way it is working.
+One slight difference in the GoDaddy config is that i removed the "Parked" A record that may or may not have been problematic.
+It did show up when i ran dig against my domain.